Gchaimke/CTime/README.md

-# CodeIgniter 4 Application Starter
+# CTime is CodeIgniter 4 Application for work time cards and projects timing.

 ## What is CodeIgniter?